cryptome/FinTech_HW_one/README.md

 2. $100USD gets instantly converted to BTC, and travels overseas to South America.
 3. BTC arrives in Argentina and is converted to Pesos.
 Nilda instantly receives the equivalent of $100USD in Pesos in her Strike account, no value lost.

 Strike has now set its focus on Europe, while actively beta testing in the Phillipines, Canada, the UK, and Argentina.
-It has also announced that it will issue its own Visa card later his year and a "Pay me in Bitcoin" feature that has been made popular by the likes of NFL offensive tackle Russell Okung.
+It has also announced that it will issue its own Visa card later this year and a "Pay me in Bitcoin" feature that has been made popular by the likes of NFL offensive tackle Russell Okung.